 Maybe you’re on an antibiotic that ends up killing good bacteria along with the bad (which they commonly do).
 Without good bacteria to police your skin’s flora, yeast has permission to run rampant.
 (This can also happen if your skin’s pH is off balance).

-If your immune system has taken a hit, whether because of a medical condition or a recent operation, your skin microbiome could be thrown out of whack, leading to fungal acne.
+If your immune system has taken a hit, whether because of a medical condition or a recent operation, your skin microbiome could be thrown out of whack, leading to a fungal breakout.

-But your fungal acne could also be the result of tight, sweaty clothes, similar to acne mechanica.
+Wearing tight, sweaty clothing also causes fungal acne similar to acne mechanica.
 Think an ill-fitting sports bra, or lounging in your activewear long after spin class is over.

-But the biggest symptom that sets it apart from your average breakout is itchiness.
-Fungal acne is crazy itchy.
+The most uncomfortable symptom is the itch.
+Fungal acne causes crazy itchiness.
 Not your typical, “this zit is a little dry and scratchy,” but a more serious, “omg I have to scratch this right now and forever or I’ll die.”

 You should know that fungal acne is frequently mistaken for regular acne, making it difficult to eradicate.
 If you think your skin concerns are fungal, ask your doctor to specifically test for yeast presence so you can get it taken care of.